Become Wealthy without a High Income

 Several years ago I read a book called Millionaire Teacher by Andrew Hallam.
 The book explains 9 rules that allow someone on a teacher’s salary to become a millionaire by saving and investing.
 After purchasing the book I was pumped to find out how he did it.
-Afterall, if the author managed to pull it off then so could I. 🙂 So here are the 9 rules he outlined in the book.
+After all, if the author managed to pull it off then so can I because I’m also a teacher. 🙂 So here are the 9 rules he outlined in the book.

 - Start investing right away to take advantage of time.
-Compounding interest is the 8th wonder of the world, says Einstein.
+Compound interest is the 8th wonder of the world, says Einstein.

 - Keep your investment fees low.
 A mutual fund with 1.5% annual fee will eat up a quarter of your investment returns every year given an 6% expected rate of return.
 That 1/4 return you could have made will stack up to huge missed opportunities in the future.

 - Learn to control your emotions.
-Most people get worried and think about selling when the market goes down.
-But that’s often when stocks go on sale and valuations become more favourable so if anything, that’s the best time to buy.
+Most people get worried and think about selling their investments when the market goes down.
+But that’s often when stocks are on sale so if anything, that’s the best time to buy.
 Don’t be emotional.
 Be rational.
+Investing is 10% knowledge, and 90% psychology.

 - Balance stocks and bonds using the age rule.
 This basically means keep your age in bonds, and the rest in stocks.
 So for a 25 year old, his asset allocation would be 75% stocks and 25% bonds.